The Most Effective Week of Echocardiography Training You’ll Ever Invest In….

 Veterinary echocardiography training runs on the same rails as humans and the low-cost/high-performance equipment now in the marketplace allows you to leverage both to enhance your Practice.
 This Class is the shortest and most effective path to your goal and our post-Class support ensures your future confidence and competence.
 Your credentialing by the POC Ultrasound Certification Academy (for humans) will enhance the depth of your care and the value of your Practice.

 Are You New to Health Care?

-Our ultrasound training focus is to take the practicing clinician and escort her or him to vastly greater hands-on ultrasound protocol and analysis skills in record time.
+Our hands-on ultrasound training focus is to take the practicing clinician and escort her or him to vastly greater hands-on ultrasound protocol and analysis skills in record time.

 If you’re entering healthcare for the first time, you should consider your long-term goals and opportunities.

 In North America, you can apply to any of hundreds of accredited schools (18+ months duration) and upon graduation immediately undertake your formal credentialing exam.

 You’ll find the US Government’s most authoritative and current overview of the ultrasound career field here.

 The class is strictly small so we can spend time on the topics we need to cover and all the ones you want to discuss: